 2015, Phil Rudd, a drummer with AC/DC was sentenced in New Zealand to eight months house detention for drug possession and making threats to kill.

-Another AC/DC connection with a would be birthday today if he was still with us, Bon Scott could have been 73.
+Another AC/DC connection with a would be birthday today if he was still with us, Bon Scott would have been blowing out candles.
 He died in 1980.
 Simple Minds front man Jim Kerr & Marc Almond both celebrate today.